3301 Travel on University Business

 The University recognizes that certain invited guests may require upgraded travel arrangements not otherwise allowed by this policy.
 Such arrangements are an exception to policy and require prior approval, consistent with the Exceptions and Special Circumstances section of this policy.

-Travelers (or their designees) are expected to select the least expensive airfare within the main cabin class (e.g., economy, coach) that is consistent with business requirements.
-(Note: travelers (or their designees) on federally sponsored awards and subawards are expected to use the basic least expensive unrestricted accommodations class (e.g., economy, coach) offered by commercial airlines, consistent with business requirements.)
+Travelers (or their designees) are expected to select air travel within the basic least expensive unrestricted accommodations class offered by commercial airlines, consistent with business requirements.
 Procedure 3301 PR.03 Air Travel on University Business expands upon this expectation and details the specific rules, guidelines, and processes applicable to air travel on University business (including additional requirements for air travel funded by sponsored awards).
 Travelers traveling by air, and their designees, are expected to follow the University’s rules, guidelines, and processes explained in Procedure 3301 PR.03 Air Travel on University Business.

 A. General Principles of Ground Transportation for University Business